 6. Delivery time

-The delivery time of a push notification can have a direct impact on the engagement rates.
+The delivery time of push notification can have a direct impact on engagement rates.
 Some studies have also observed the influence to be as high as 200%.
-Hence, marketers should experiment with different times, analyse their performance and identify the slot that suits their business the best.
+Hence, marketers should experiment with different times, analyze their performance, and identify the slot that suits their business the best.